arturpragacz/hass-cc-default-config-exclude/README.md

 # Default Config Exclude

-This custom component allows to exclude some integrations from Home Assistant Default Config.
+This custom component allows to exclude some components from Home Assistant Default Config.

 The focus is on reliability and stability.
 The objective is for it to work perfectly, every time, without exceptions.